ChatGPT uses web search in 80%+ of the prompts

 5. The new SEO hierarchy

-- But ranking isn’t enough—you need to be structured for AI extraction
+- Ranking alone isn’t enough.
+You also need to be structured for AI extraction.

 Conclusion